NeoHW/tp/docs/UserGuide.md

 1. Download the latest `PatientSync.jar` from [here](https://github.com/AY2324S2-CS2103-F09-2/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your PatientSync.
+1. Copy the file to the folder you want to use as the _home folder_ for PatientSync.

 1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar PatientSync.jar` command to run the application.<br>